zdravkov/kendo-docs/api/web/splitter.md

 ### size

 Set the size of the pane.
-Setting this value will cause the widget to redraw and it will trigger layoutChange and resize events.
+Setting this value will cause the widget to redraw and it will trigger the `resize` event.

 #### Parameters